 - The Google Summer of Code is funded by Google and targets students.

-- Outreachy is run by the Software Freedom Conservancy and focusses on improving diversity in open source.
+- Outreachy is run by the Software Freedom Conservancy and focuses on improving diversity in open source.

-- The Google Code-In is a contest funded by Google and targets 13-17 year old, to give them a first experience of software development.
+- The Google Code-In was a contest funded by Google.
+It targeted 13-17 year olds, to give them a first experience of software development.
 Haiku was participating in all the 10 years it ran before it ended in 2020.

 How does the community work?
 If you are intrested in finding out how the community is run, who is behind the project and what are the projects values, then look no further than the links below.